mindytyj/wookle/README.md

 The planned future improvement ideas for Wookle includes:

 - Image for each of the Star Wars Characters.
+- More details on all Components from SWAPI API
+- Format API data for all Components to ensure data format consistency

 # Website Asset Acknowledgement